Saturday of Week 17 of Ordinary Time – Gospel

 Commentary on Matthew 14:1-12

 Herod Antipas ruled over Galilee and Perea from 4 BC to 39 AD, that is, all during the life of Jesus and beyond.
-He is the one who wanted to see Jesus and whom Jesus called “that fox”.
+He is the same one who wanted to see Jesus, and whom Jesus called “that fox”.
 He is the one to whom Pilate sent Jesus during his trial.
-His rather painful and loathsome death is described in the Acts.
+His rather painful and loathsome death is described in Acts (12:20-23).
 Although only a tetrarch, Matthew calls him ‘king’ because that was his popular title among the Galileans and also in Rome.

 It seems that, by all accounts, Herod was a nasty man and, as revealed by today’s story, a weak and highly superstitious one as well.
-It is striking how many powerful people are made insecure by superstition e.g. businessmen in Asia worried by the feng shui (lucky orientation) of their company buildings, anxious to have ‘lucky’ numbers on their cars, and the like.
+It is striking that, even today, many seemingly powerful people are made insecure by superstition (for example, needing to wear the same ‘lucky’ business suit or only drive or ride in a particular model of car).

 John, who was no respecter of persons, had openly criticised Herod for taking his half-brother Philip’s wife, Herodias, as his own partner.
 This was in clear contravention of the Mosaic Law.
 Herod’s fault was not so much in marrying a close relative, but for taking her as his wife when Philip was still living and, at the same time, putting away the wife he already had.